diliscia/Codingame/Horse-Racing Duals/README.md

 # Strategy

 The auto-generated code helps you parse the standard input according to the problem statement.
+It has already defined the **N** variable and reads it from the input, then within a for loop it defines the variable **Pi** and reads it from the input one by one.

+In order to solve the puzzle it was opted to define an array or a vector (dependinng of the language) named **P** where all the **Pi**s were stored.
+Then they were all increasing sorted through a programmed or an already default sorting method.
+Using an if statement the difference between two consecutive numbers **D** was calculated and compared to a **minDif** variable, that was defined and initialized as the maximum popsible value **10000000**.
+If **D** was inferior to the stored **minDif** it was updated with a new minumum value equals to **D**.
+After going through all the **N** numbers in the for loop the **minDif** value was sent as an output.

 ![](horse-racing_duals_co.png)